svx/k8-traefik/docs/tutorial.md

 These arguments are the static configuration for Traefik.

-You can use `args` (arguments) to enable the dashboard, configure entry points, select dynamic configuration providers, etc.
+You can use `args` to enable the dashboard, configure entry points, select dynamic configuration providers, etc.

 For more information, please check the [official configuration docs](https://doc.traefik.io/traefik/reference/static-configuration/cli/ "Link to official static CLI docs").